ThinkPad Yoga: 11e Yoga (Windows version)

-Yoga 11e Chromebook
+11e Yoga Chromebook

 The ThinkPad 11e is a Chromebook that has a matte black chassis with reinforced hinges and corners, a sturdy lid, and a rubber bumper protecting its display in order to help it survive accidental dropping, spills, and general rough handling.
 It uses a quad-core Intel Celeron CPU, has 4 GB of RAM which can not be upgraded, an 11.6 inch screen, and 16GB of eMMC flash storage.
 Reviewers claim it is somewhat heavier than a typical Chromebook with a weight of 3.1 pounds.
 This is likely because of its ruggedized and reinforced chassis.

 It uses typical ThinkPad-style keyboard with customized ChromeOS keys.
 It does not have Trackpoint but only a touchpad.
 The screen is matte with and anti-glare coating and has a resolution of 1366×768 pixels.
 A 720p webcam is mounted above the screen.
 It has media card reader, a USB 2.0 port, a USB 3.0 port, and HDMI 1.4 port and a headphone jack.
 Connectivity is provided by 802.11ac Wi-Fi and Bluetooth 4.0.